 - What to communicate?
-According to John C Maloney, Research & Development manager at Leo Burnett Company, consumers expect four different types of reward from using a product - rational, sensory, social, or ego satisfaction.
+According to John C Maloney, Research & Development Manager at Leo Burnett Company, consumers expect four different types of reward from using a product - rationale, sensory, social, or ego satisfaction.
 So, the message should include the quality, economy, value of the product, or brand that meets their expectations.

 - How to communicate?
 The core message should get translated into specific communication using a creative strategy.
-For example, the Snickers Super Bowl commercial that ran the tagline ‘You’re not you when you’re hungry’ made it the world’s leading sweet snack by showing how a person can be transformed by eating a Snickers candy bar.
+For example, a Snickers Super Bowl commercial ran the tagline saying ‘You’re not you when you’re hungry.’
+The ad helped it become the world’s leading sweet snack by showing how a person can be transformed by eating a Snickers candy bar.

 - Who should communicate?
 Some companies prefer celebrities to convey the message, while some prefer ordinary people for a dash of realism and overcome consumer skepticism.

 Selecting the right Marcom channel can be either personal or non-personal.

 Personal influence helps when the products are expensive or risky (such as stock recommendations).
 People often ask for recommendations for a good hotel, lawyer, doctor, accountant, a financial consultant to their friends.
 It is because they have confidence in the advice.
 Even a celebrity endorsing a brand can be a form of personal Marcom channel.
 A positive word of mouth can generate organic growth.
 Personal Marcom channels include online marketing, social media, personalized microsites, email marketing, etc.